Medically reviewed by Drugs.com. Last updated on Sep 22, 2020.

 Bile acid synthesis disorders: Treatment of bile acid synthesis disorders due to single enzyme defects (SEDs).

-Peroxisomal disorders: Treatment (adjunctive) of peroxisomal disorders (PDs), including Zellweger spectrum disorders, in patients who exhibit manifestations of hepatic disease, steatorrhea, or complications from decreased fat soluble vitamin absorption.
+Peroxisomal disorders: Adjunctive treatment of peroxisomal disorders (PDs) in patients who exhibit manifestations of hepatic disease, steatorrhea, or complications from decreased fat soluble vitamin absorption.

-Limitations of use: The safety and effectiveness of cholic acid on extrahepatic manifestations of bile acid synthesis disorders due to SEDs or PDs, including Zellweger spectrum disorders, have not been established.
+Limitations of use: Safety and effectiveness of cholic acid on extrahepatic manifestations of bile acid synthesis disorders due to SEDs or PDs have not been established.

 There are no contraindications listed in the manufacturer's labeling.

-Oral: Administer (once daily or in 2 divided doses) with food at least 1 hour before or 4 to 6 hours (or at as great an interval as possible) after bile acid binding resin or aluminum-based antacid.
-Do not crush or chew.
+Oral: Administer (once daily or in 2 divided doses) with food; do not crush or chew capsules.
+Take at least 1 hour before or 4 to 6 hours after bile acid binding resin or aluminum-based antacid.

-For patients unable to swallow capsules, may mix the entire capsule contents with 15 mL to 30 mL of infant formula, expressed breast milk, or soft food such as mashed potatoes or apple puree.
-Stir for 30 seconds.
-Capsule contents will remain as fine granules in the milk or food, and will not dissolve.
-Administer the mixture immediately.
+For patients unable to swallow capsules, contents may be mixed with 15 to 30 mL of infant formula, expressed breast milk, or soft food such as mashed potatoes or apple puree.
+Stir for 30 seconds and administer immediately.
+Capsule contents will remain as fine granules in the milk or food and will not dissolve.